GericoVi/virtual_swirlgenerator/README.md

 The generic workflow and method for generating boundary conditions using swirlgenerator functions is illustrated within **Main.py**.
 This serves as a showcase for the capabilities of the tool.

 **An example workflow is shown here:**
 The toolkit can be called similar to a library to give users more control.
-Allows for easier integration within existing Python workflows or for parametric control (especially relevant for the contour translation method)
+Allows for easier integration within existing Python workflows or for parametric control (especially relevant for the contour translation method).
+The Testing folder contains examples of the swirlgenerator methods integrated into parametric studies.

 A list of node coordinates needs to be provided.
 Swirlgenerator provides capability for extracting the nodes making up the inlet plane of a mesh from the **pre.py** module.
 ```